Getting a hatchling Ball Python is fun and exciting, but figuring out what size mouse to feed it can be hard.

 Many inexperienced keepers overfeed Ball Pythons because the “thick body” is what this species is known for.
-A common mistake is to feed exclusively mice until they reach adulthood.
+A common mistake is to exclusively feed mice until they reach adulthood.
 To avoid this, using rats early is very important!

-Author Tip: Feed mice until they are able to comfortably eat small rats, around one year age.
+Author Tip: Feed mice until they are able to comfortably eat small rats, around one year of age.